 To Initiate Intune Device Sync from a Windows device, you must meet the below requirements:

-- Make sure your device is supported by Intune: Supported Windows OS List.
+- Make sure Intune supports your device: Supported Windows OS List.

 There can be multiple reasons for manually syncing Intune policies, Let’s check:

-- During Testing of Intune Policies – When you have recently created any Intune policy, device configuration profile, or an app deployment, and you want to test it as soon as possible to ensure it’s functioning correctly.
+- During Testing of Intune Policies: When you have recently created any Intune policy, device configuration profile, or app deployment, and you want to test it as soon as possible to ensure it’s functioning correctly.

-- During Troubleshooting – When you are facing any issues with Intune deployment, you can force the Device check-in process with Intune to pull the latest updates and policies on the device.
+- During Troubleshooting: If you encounter issues with Intune deployment, you can force the Device check-in process to pull the latest updates and policies on the device.

-- Device is Disconnected for an Extended Period of Time – When a device has been disconnected for an extended period, it is advisable to force initiate an Intune sync to ensure that all policies are refreshed, and the device receives the latest updates from Intune.
+- The device has been disconnected for an extended period: When a device has been disconnected for an extended period, it is advisable to force initiate an Intune sync.
+This will ensure all policies are refreshed, and the device receives the latest updates from Intune.

-- Fix any Stalled App deployments – When there are stalled app deployments targeted to a Windows device, you can resolve this issue by force initiating a device check-in.
+- Fix any stalled app deployments: When stalled app deployments target a Windows device, you can resolve this issue by force initiating a device check-in.

 Different Ways to Manually Force Initiate Intune Sync